 As a broadband installer, you are likely affected by the growing field of Artificial Intelligence (AI) technology.
-Every time you wire a media distribution enclosure for a customer, you are powering the potential for AI in their home.
+Every time you wire a media panel for a customer, you are powering the potential for AI in their home.
 You can also be supported by AI – or you will be.
-AI may even become a revenue stream that keeps the telecommunications industry vibrant.
+It may even become a revenue stream that keeps the telecommunications industry vibrant.

 AI is a term used to describe machines, which include computers, that carry out tasks by processing information in an “intelligent” way.
 For example, by making a decision based on a set of circumstances.
 Virtual assistants like the Amazon Echo and Google Home are examples of AI that are currently popular.

 Another term that is often used to describe AI is machine learning or ML.
 Machine learning is a subset of AI in which machines – generally some type of software – process data and improve their own capabilities.

 There are many ways that AI can support the work you do.
 The most obvious application is customer service.
 Chatbots are a form of AI already widely used for online customer service.
 Expect to see more telcos use them in the future.

 Another promising application for AI in telecommunications is network management.
 As broadband and wireless networks become more complex, it becomes more difficult to manage them through manual processes.

 AI can monitor and make decisions about traffic flow on the network, and it can monitor network security at a scale not possible by other means.
 AI also has the potential to be predictive in network capacity planning.
 With AI running routine inspection and monitoring of the network, telcos can deliver better service to their customers and utilize their IT staff more effectively.